captn3m0/captn3m0.github.com/_posts/2019-06-01-cleaning-google-purchases.md

 Regardless, the Google purchases page had hundreds of results, going back half a decade.
 Google currently does not offer a way to delete collected purchases directly, or to pause this collection in any way.
 The only way is to find the emails that Google scanned, and delete them.

-I ended up deleting everything that matched the following:
+I ended up deleting everything from the following email addresses:

 ```
-from:"no_reply@email.apple.com" subject:Invoice
-from:auto-confirm@amazon.in
-from:no-reply@flipkart.com
-from:noreply@snapdeals.co.in
-from:order-update@amazon.in
-from:payments-messages@amazon.in
-from:return@amazon.in
-from:ship-confirm@amazon.in
-from:shipment-tracking@amazon.in
-from:cs@flipkart.com
-from:noreply@steampowered.com
-from:do_not_reply@audible.com
+auto-confirm@amazon.com
+auto-confirm@amazon.in
+cs@flipkart.com
+digital-no-reply@amazon.com
+do_not_reply@audible.com
+do_not_reply@gog.comorders@services.target.com
+ebay@ebay.in
+googleplay-noreply@google.com
+help@stickermule.com
+mail@info.fabfurnish.com
+no-reply@flipkart.com
+no-reply@paytm.com
+no_reply@email.apple.com
+noreply@flipkart.com
+noreply@pizzahut.co.in
+noreply@snapdeals.co.in
+noreply@steampowered.com
+notification@wish.com
+order-update@amazon.in
+orders@services.target.com
+payments-messages@amazon.in
+return@amazon.in
+ship-confirm@amazon.com
+ship-confirm@amazon.in
+shipment-tracking@amazon.com
+shipment-tracking@amazon.in
+updates@myntra.com
 ```

-Note that deleting the email doesn't seem to be sufficient either, you need to clear your Trash, and then wait for a while before the system refreshes.
+Note that deleting the email doesn't seem to be sufficient either, you need to clear your Trash, and then wait for a while (almost 2 days for me) before the system refreshes.

 Google seems to be picking up _all kinds of emails, including_: